 How hard is it to get into the EPIK Program?

-Recent graduates looking to teach abroad with EPIK are going to need the minimum of a bachelor’s degree and a TEFL certificate.
-EPIK only accepts applicants from a small range of English speaking countries (the US, Canada, UK, Ireland, South Africa, New Zealand and Australia).
+Recent graduates looking to teach abroad with EPIK are going to need a minimum of a bachelor’s degree and a TEFL certificate.
+EPIK only accepts applicants from a small range of English-speaking countries (the US, Canada, UK, Ireland, South Africa, New Zealand, and Australia).

 This blog explains what it takes to get accepted into the EPIK program in more detail.